monocurl/quarve_book/src/intro.md

 ## Design Principles
 We designed Quarve to satisfy the core principles:

-1. **Multithreaded** Quarve extends Rust's fearless concurrency to multithreaded app development.
+1. **Multithreaded** Quarve extends rust's fearless concurrency to multithreaded app development.
 2. **Declarative** We aim to make the syntax of Quarve convenient to read, without overly relying on macros.
 Quarve also follows the pattern of composability, allowing for reusable and easy-to-understand code.
-3. **Rust-first** As opposed to being a port of a UI library designed for another language, Quarve is built around the features that define Rust: monomorphism, thread safety, advanced types, speed, and more.
+3. **Rust-first** As opposed to being a port of a UI library designed for another language, Quarve is built around the features that define Rust: monomorphism, thread safety, composition, speed, and more.
 4. **Native** Quarve views are native-backed, avoiding web browsers and gpu renderers.
    This allows for small installation size and memory footprint.
 5. **Fast** We do not use virtual doms and aim for minimal overheard compared to a fully native application
-   (there is still have some work to do).
+   (there is still some work to do).

 Currently, Quarve is implemented for macOS, Windows and Linux.
-There are lots of features that are yet to be added, but you can still do a lot with the basics.
+There are many features that are yet to be added, but the basics are implemented.

 ## Learning
 This book is split into several sections.
 Rather than reading each section completely one-by-one, we recommend skimming each section until you have an intution of how that part of Quarve works and returning whenever you need to reference details.
-Nevertheless, make sure to follow along!
+Nevertheless, make sure to follow along by coding examples!

 Documentation is available at [docs.rs](https://docs.rs/quarve/0.1.0/quarve/).